corrad1nho/qomui/README.md

 Qomui has been my first ever programming experience and a practical challenge for myself to learn a bit of Python.
 Hence, I'm aware that there is a lot of code that could probably be improved, streamlined and made more beautiful.
 I might have made some horrible mistakes, too.
 I'd appreciate any feedback as well as suggestions for new features.

 ### Changelog
+version 0.5.1:
+- [new] support for ipv6/tls-crypt configs from AirVPN - EXPERIMENTAL
+- [bugfix] firewall dialog not opening on new installations
+- [bugfix] random crashes when tunnel interface not available
+- [bugfix] update offered even though latest version installed

 version 0.5.0:
+- [new] Reconnect when OpenVPN unexpectedly dies
-- [new] Update Qomui via "About" tab
+- [new] Update Qomui via new "About" tab - EXPERIMENTAL
 - [new] Option to use simplified tray icon to avoid glitches
 - [new] Protocol/port of active connection displayed
 - [new] Tray icon shows connection status
+- [new] Automatic reconnects when OpenVPN tunnel breaks
 - [change] Disconnect button always visible
 - [bugfix] Config file / firewall configuration overwritten after update
 - [bugfix] Crashes due to missing entry in config file
 - [bugfix] Crashes when modifying server during latency check

-version 0.4.1:
-- [bugfix] Crashes if no port/protocol selected
-- [bugfix] Crashes while performing latency checks if not connected to a network
+- [bugfix] Changing country in modify dialog fails
-- [bugfix] Tray icon not displayed on Linux Mint Cinnamon 18.3
+- [bugfix] Connection attempt fails when protocol/port not set
-- [bugfix] Cannot toggle "autoconnect" option
-- [bugfix] Crashes if checking latencies while new servers are added
+- [bugfix] Wireguard servers downloaded from Mullvad even though not supported